POW2KOR/adaptive_autosar/README.md

 ```

 where `<CONFIGURATION>` is the target toolchain configuration, e.g. (`x86_64_linux`, `aarch64_linux_ubuntu` or
 `aarch64_linux_linaro`).
+The `--config=x86_64_linux` may be skipped if you are building on an `x86_64` host for an
+`x86_64` target.

-These commands invoke Bazel to build the full Minerva MPU Adaptive filesystem, with BSW and applications as well as their dependencies.
+These commands invoke Bazel to build the full Minerva MPU Adaptive filesystem, with BSW and applications as well as
+their dependencies.

 **NOTE** The first two commands are needed to handle the circular dependency issue.
 For more information
 please refer to [this](#circular-dependency-workaround) section.